osugregor/hacs-anylist/README.md

 ### Home Assistant Intents

 #### Assist
 If you wish to use this integration with [Home Assistant Assist](https://www.home-assistant.io/voice_control/), Home Assistant 2023.12.0 added support for adding items to to-do lists using intents.
 For more details, see [built-in intents](https://developers.home-assistant.io/docs/intent_builtin/) and [the intents repository](https://github.com/home-assistant/intents).
+Please make sure to specify the default Anylist list in integration options.
+It is required in order to use intents.

 However, the built-in intents are very limited in functionality.
 It currently only supports adding items to lists.
 For the ability to remove and query items, custom sentences need to be added.